TheGiftsProject/katalog/README.md

 __Github User Credentials__

-A single Katalog app only allows users of a certain Github organization to sign in.
-Katalog requires the credentials of a user with access to this organization:
+A single Katalog app only allows users of a certain Github organization to sign in, Katalog requires the name of that organization:

-* `GITHUB_USER` - The email of the Github user.
-* `GITHUB_USER_TOKEN` - The oauth token of the Github user.
 * `AUTHORIZED_GITHUB_ORGANIZATION` - The name of the authorized Github organization.

 __AWS Credentials__